hagsteel/python/pygame/tic_tac_toe/README.md

 # Tic Tac Toe

-Tic Tac Toe written in Python and Pygame modules
+Tic Tac Toe is written in Python and Pygame modules

-There three version ai, command line, and graphics interface with ai, you can choose either one
+There are three versions ai, command line, and graphical user interface with ai, you can choose either one

-**Recommended: Graphics interface with ai**
+**Recommended: Graphical user interface with ai**

 ## Requirements